fujidaiti/smooth_sheets/docs/migration-guide-0.8.x.md

 See also:

-- [FixedBouncingBehavior](https://pub.dev/documentation/smooth_sheets/latest/smooth_sheets/FixedBouncingBehavior-class.html), which stretches the sheet by a fixed amount.
+- [FixedBouncingBehavior](https://pub.dev/documentation/smooth_sheets/latest/smooth_sheets/FixedBouncingBehavior-class.html), which allows the sheet position to exceeds the content bounds by a fixed amount.
-- [DirectionAwareBouncingBehavior](https://pub.dev/documentation/smooth_sheets/latest/smooth_sheets/DirectionAwareBouncingBehavior-class.html), which stretches the sheet by a fixed amount, based on the direction of a drag.
+- [DirectionAwareBouncingBehavior](https://pub.dev/documentation/smooth_sheets/latest/smooth_sheets/DirectionAwareBouncingBehavior-class.html), which is similar to `FixedBouncingBehavior`, but the different bounceable range can be set for each direction.